Closet Design Tips for Slanted and Angled Ceilings

 Attic rooms and other spaces with sloped ceilings are more difficult to work with than standard closets.
 Frequently, however, they are often the only available places to add needed storage in a home.
 These sloped ceiling spaces can be made into functional storage when the right techniques are applied.
 If you need help, there are professional closet designers willing to take on the challenge of sloped ceiling closet design.
 Some will even even welcome the challenge of solving storage problems related to your problem spaces.

-Closet Works is Chicagolands' largest and most experienced provider of custom storage solutions.
-Since 1987, we have been helping homeowners by creating closets, pantries, office/guest rooms, wall units and more that help create a better, less stressful lifestyle.
-All of our organization systems are made locally at our factory in Elmhurst IL.
-USA.
+Closet Works is a proud member of The Container Store family of companies.
+Since 1987, we have been helping homeowners in the Chicago area by creating closets, pantries, office/guest rooms, wall units and more that help create a better, less stressful lifestyle.
 Great ideas to "Organize Your Life" and examples of our organized bedrooms, closets and other custom organization systems can be found throughout our website.
-For more information on Closet Works call toll-free at 800-4-CLOSET (800-425-6738).
+For more information on Closet Works call toll-free at 800-425-6738.